 - Holiday home available from 4pm on the day of arrival until 10am on the day of departure (unless otherwise arranged)

 - No Smoking indoors please.
-Ashtray provided for the patio.
+Ashtray provided for use on the patio.

 Long, warm sunny days in the summer months - ideal for outside wining and dining.
 The weather can be variable and it is not unknown to experience glorious out-of-season sunshine.